Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-admin.md

 To update server and course invite links, use `!update_invitelinks` inside the _#commands_ text channel.

+### Listing all courses and channels that should exist ###

+To see what courses and channels exist in the database, use `!list_courses` inside the _#commands_ text channel.

+### Check server status ###

+To see if Discord servers categories, channels and roles reflect what database has, use `!server_status` inside the _#commands_ text channel.
+The command lists all problems that are related to:
+- Category existance, name and permissions
+- Category channel existances, names, placements
+- Category member/instructor role
+- Missing admin/faculty roles
+- Unnecessary channels in Discord Server

+### Restoring the Discord server from database ###

+If someone has manually modified the Discord server in a way that can't be easily undone, you can use `!restore_server_from_discord` inside the _#commands_ text channel.
+This command will go through everything in the database and restore Discord server by using the database ase a base form.
+This command will:
+- Check if all categories exist and if not, create them.
+Restore names, place in the correct spot on server and create member and instructor roles for the course (if they don't exist)
+- Check if all channels exist and if not, create them.
+Restore names, place in correct category.
+- Restore permissions on all courses, depending on lock/unlock status
+- Restore admin and faculty statuses
+- Restore course member and instructor roles
+- Delete all extra channels that do not exist in database (only the channels that are placed in valid Course categories, so does not delete default chat/commands/voice/etc.)

 ### List of commands

 #### Admin specific commands ####